kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

       ![json](./images/DNAC-TemplateClaim.png?raw=true "Import JSON")
    7. Section 4 review the elements including configuration to be deployed
    8. Click **claim** to initiate
-   9. The Switch will then be claimed and the image and config applied from the template.
+   9. At this stage the device will be placed in **Planned** state, and will cycle through **Onboarding** and **Provisioned** when complete.
    ![json](./images/DNAC-Claimed.png?raw=true "Import JSON")
-   11. The Switch will then appear in the inventory as shown.
+   11. After the device is completed it will appear in the device inventory after being sync'd with DNA Center.
    ![json](./images/DNAC-Inventory.png?raw=true "Import JSON")

-At this stage the device will be placed in **Planned** state, and will cycle through **Onboarding** and **Provisioned** when complete.
-After the device is completed it will appear in the device inventory after being sync'd with DNA Center.

 #### Note:
 If you populate the UI with settings those parameters should **not** be in your templates as they will conflict and the deployment through provisioning will fail.
 While it is easy to populate these settings it is best to test with a switch to see what configuration is pushed.